Finding the Right Community for Your Small Business

 Industry-specific groups

-What matters isn’t the format, it’s how supported, understood, and encouraged you feel.
+What matters is how supported, understood, and encouraged you feel.

 Knowledge was shared freely